The futon for sitting and sleeping was very uncomfortable. Also, unless you have a child in bed with you, there’s only sleeping accommodations for...

 - Fire pit

 Glampers will be in for an adventure at this tree house accommodation.
 There is now electricity, and guests will find the rental has many lights, air, a small heater, and a coffeemaker.
 There is still cell phone reception, but there is no running water to the tree house.
-There is a two-gallon tank of water for guests to use inside kitchenette.
+There is a three-gallon tank of water for guests to use inside kitchenette.

 Guests have full access to the bathhouse with running water for shower, toilet, and sink.
 Guests have compost toilet located five-second walk right outside the tree house.
 This experience is all about swapping a tent for a treetop cabin.
 Glampers will find a woodburning stove and propane gas stove inside for cooking and to keep the tree house warm, as well as an additional stove outside for al fresco cooking.